 Rebellious artificial intelligent entities, which may or may not believe the human world actually exists, are going rogue.
-In addition, the Bluezone government, so obsessed in asserting its authority, is willing to risk all-out civil war.
+In addition, the Bluezone government, so obsessed with asserting its authority, is willing to risk all-out civil war.

 Not that James Tucker, a war veteran and corporate Uberman by the age of nineteen, and a staunch proponent of alternative economic theorems, minds putting his life on the line.
-At stake, is the destruction of his country, the disillusionment of his fans, and the prospect of betraying a promise he made to his daughter.
+At stake, are the destruction of his country, the disillusionment of his fans, and the prospect of betraying a promise he made to his daughter.